 Nutrition: 5 gels (550 kcal + 275 mg of sodium) + 2 drink mix (240 kcal & 600 mg of sodium) + 1500 mg of sodium + 900-1200 ml of water

 When I finished my bike, I knew that I still had a good chance to have my PB.
 I followed my coach plan by start slow and run faster km by km.
-I was able to had a good run in the first 10 km even though I was not able to run less than 6 min/km.
+I was able to have a good run in the first 10 km even though I was not able to run less than 6 min/km.
 It was like my legs are still good to go for further distances but I was not able to push.
 I really believe that this race, especially the run part, was probably the most difficult 70.3 run part I have ever raced .This course took you to run total 12 times uphill (total elevation gain around 140-150m) not to mentioned the air temperature that soared up to 34-35c during the run.
 In the last 5-6 km, my pace dropped significantly and fast so I decided to take 2 more gels.
 Last 3 km, it was like cramping was ready to happen in every step I ran but I tried to ignore it and ran as fast as possible to finish line.
 My finished time is 5:56 hours.
 It counted as my fifth time sub 6hrs 70.3 race ; 70.3 Phuket, 113 Desaru, 70.3 Cairns, Challenge Melbourne and 70.3 Bangsaen.

 Nutrition: 6 gels (660 kcal & 330 mg of sodium)+ 750 mg sodium + cola & water every station